omarsabounji3/IFT6266-Project/README.md

-## The L2 regularization network
+## The L2 reconstruction network

 I tried partially using the L2 reconstruction network (Adversial loss) with some hyperparameters and it hasn't a significant impact on the result given by the this network.
-The results are still very blurry and the improvement isn't valuable
+The results are still very blurry and the improvement isn't valuable.

 ## Captions impact